 -

-"Uniform Brand Variant Pricing and Cost Pass-Through to Retail Prices" (under review), with Danna Thomas
+"Uniform Brand Variant Pricing and Cost Pass-Through to Retail Prices", with Danna Thomas.
+(New draft forthcoming with major updates)

 [Abstract]

 Abstract: We show that price uniformity is prevalent within stores and across products of the same brand, termed uniform brand variant pricing.
 We then study how this impacts input cost pass-through by developing a simple theoretical framework that we use to inform empirical pass-through models.
-We find that (1) cost pass-through for all inputs is identical across all brand variants, (2) cost pass-through for inputs contained in all brand variants is higher than cost pass-through for inputs used in only a subset of brand variants, and (3) input cost pass-through increases as the share of brand variants containing that input increases.
+Utilizing U.S.–China trade retaliation tariff shocks as the main instrument for input costs, along with time-series variation, we find that (1) cost pass-through for all inputs is identical across all brand variants, and (2) input cost pass-through increases as the share of brand variants containing that input increases.

 -